toasterofbread/spmp-docs/content/docs/about.md

 {{< snippet "server_warning.md" >}}

-- Split client-server architecture to allow for background playback and synchronised one-server-to-many-client setups
+- Split client-server architecture to allow for background playback and synchronised one-server-to-many-client setups.
-- Uses [MPV](https://github.com/mpv-player/mpv) as a backend for audio and queue management
+- Uses [MPV](https://github.com/mpv-player/mpv) as a backend for audio and queue management.
-- Developed primarily for Linux, Windows support planned
+- Developed primarily for Linux.
+Windows is also supported, but may not receive fixes with priority.
-- Currently in early development; some basic features are working but are yet to be tested thoroughly
+- Currently in early development; some basic features are working but are yet to be tested thoroughly.

 ######

-SpMp, and all of its subprojects, are open-source and [available on GitHub](https://github.com/toasterofbread/spmp) under the GPLv3 license.
+SpMp and all of its subprojects are open-source and [available on GitHub](https://github.com/toasterofbread/spmp) under the GPLv3 license.